Skip to content

 Add Section Button

-2. Select the “Pie Chart” as view type.
+2. Select “Pie Chart” as the view type.

 3. Fill in the section name and size (from 1 to 12).